 These secure documents are to be downloaded from TOMS just prior to administering the embedded PT.
 DFAs are sorted by grade level and form number in TOMS.
 Form assignments are found on the CAA for Science Form Assignments web page.

-CAASPP test site coordinators or test examiners should download the CAA for Science DFAs by taking the following steps in TOMS:
+CAASPP test site coordinators or TEs should download the CAA for Science DFAs by taking the following steps in TOMS: